 Addiction affects all parts of your life.
 For women with children of any age, the cycle of drug and alcohol abuse can affect their roles as caregivers.
 Addiction treatment that takes an integrative approach to serve mothers and children can result in more positive outcomes for the mother.
 If you have a stable home environment and are committed to participating in recovery, an outpatient treatment program can be the right choice for many mothers.
 Outpatient programs can be your first step into addiction recovery, or they can be a step down from detox or a more intensive inpatient program.

 During an outpatient program, you have the opportunity to create healthy routines that can contribute to childhood stability and wellbeing.
-Engaging regularly in a therapy program allows you to practice the healthy coping skills that will help you maintain recovery and avoid relapse.
+When it comes to an Addiction Treatment Program for Mothers, engaging regularly in a therapy program allows you to practice the healthy coping skills that will help you maintain recovery and avoid relapse.
 Integrated addiction treatment can provide specialized therapy programs that address the needs of each woman.
 By understanding common issues that face women, and especially women with children, these therapy programs help each woman gain insight into the factors that influence addiction.
 Common issues that women face in recovery include:

 - Domestic violence

 Addiction Treatment For Women – Addiction Treatment Program for Mothers